 Planning With Transit In Mind

 One ever so helpful tweeter also reminded me that I-5 carries more traffic than Link does.
-After the U-Link extension, light rail carries 68,000 riders per weekday on average while as the graph shows above I-5 carries just over 200,000 Downtown, most of them single occupant vehicles.
+After the U-Link extension, light rail carries 68,000 riders per weekday on average while as the graph shows above I-5 carries just over 200,000 vehicles, most of them single occupant vehicles, downtown.
 The added context though is that Sound Transit projects its system will carry 350,000 riders–the majority of them on the Central Link shadowing I-5–once ST2 is built out.
-That would put light rail on par with I-5 as a mover of commuters Downtown.
+That would put light rail on par with I-5 as a mover of commuters downtown.
 And if voters approve ST3 this November, Sound Transit projects 600,000 riders on light rail alone (likely a conservative estimate itself).

 Changing The Social Contract

 But I-5 also carries buses, some argue.
 Why disrupt those patterns?
 Here’s where reimagining I-5 gets really exciting.
 The land created would be a sort of blank slate.
 We can use some of the land to create a slimmer street with transit prioritized so that buses like the ones coming across SR-520 can still continue downtown efficiently.
 And in the process it would grow the usable boundaries of Eastlake, South Lake Union, and First Hill.
 Transit would be put next to destinations rather than on a closed freeway, and we could add protected bike lanes to boot to make a true multimodal “Compete Street,” a concept nearly every city adopts as a best practice but rarely actually uses.
 The possibilities are endless once we free ourselves from the hold of the idea of having freeways through urban cores.